-How are Low Carb Carnitas Different from other Mexican meat dishes?
+How are Carnitas Different from other Mexican Meat Dishes?

 The crisping of the outside of the pork is one of the things that distinguish carnitas from pulled pork.
-At their best, carnitas are moist, juicy, and ultra porky, with the rich, tender texture of a French confit, and riddled with plenty of well-browned, crisp edges.
+At their best, carnitas are moist & juicy inside, with plenty of well-browned, crisp edges on the outside

 Pop sugar has put together this summary of the differences between carnitas and other Mexican meats, which I found really helpful: